PoliticsPath to the White House

 and last updated

-Minnesota Democratic Gov. Tim Walz and Republican Sen. JD Vance of Ohio are facing off in the "CBS News Vice Presidential Debate."
+Minnesota Democratic Gov. Tim Walz and Republican Sen. JD Vance of Ohio faced off in the "CBS News Vice Presidential Debate" Tuesday night.

 "What we've seen out of Vice President Harris is steady leadership," Walz said.

-"Donald Trump delivered stability in the world, and he did it by establishing effective deterrence," Vance said.
+"Donald Trump delivered stability in the world, and he did it by establishing effective deterrence," Vance responded.

-"It is up to Israel what they think they need to do to keep their country safe, and we should support our allies wherever they are," Vance said.
+"It is up to Israel what they think they need to do to keep their country safe, and we should support our allies wherever they are," the senator added.

 "We have to stop the bleeding," Vance said of immigration.
 "We have a historic immigration crisis because Kamala Harris started and said she wanted to undo all of Donald Trump's border policies."